Introduction

 Traditional Math: A Familiar Approach

 The traditional approach to teaching mathematics has been the cornerstone of math education for generations.
-Several key features have historically defined how math is taught:
+Historically, the way math has been taught involves:

 1. Procedural Fluency